kriw/toy_kvs/doc/README.md

 You can find the benchmarking script ![here](../ben.sh).

+The file's size used in benchmarking is about 2MB.

 It is also taken under each of the following conditions.

 * hardDiskDirectIO
     * Using hard disk with page caching
 * hardDiskNonDirectIO
-    * USing hard disk without page caching
+    * Using hard disk without page caching
 * nvmeDirectIO
     * Using NVMe SSD with page caching
 * nvmeNonDirectIO